Eagerod/home-network/plex/README.md

 # ToDos

-- [ ] Some Makefile stuff if fairly platform specific.
+- [ ] Some Makefile stuff is fairly platform specific.
 This should be replaced with more portable lines.